Coupling Enhancement and Symmetrization in Dissipative Optomechanical Systems: Input-Output theory under strong and ultrastrong coupling regimes

-In the preceding section, we obtain the Heisenberg-Langevin equation for a symmetric optomechanical system with a controllable coupling at the single-photon level.
+In the preceding section, we obtain the Heisenberg-Langevin equation for a symmetric optomechanical system with a controllable optomechanical coupling operating in the few-photon regime.
 In this section, considering the input laser field shown in Fig.~\ref{Fig-4}, we further derive the input-output formula of the incident laser field and study its scattering characteristics in the open quantum system.
 First, we numerically verify the conditions under which the rotating-wave approximation (RWA) holds in this system.
 Secondly, we give the conditions of the optimal reciprocal transmission of the incoming laser field in the system.
 We then compare the scattering behavior of the incident laser field in the dissipative balanced and unbalanced symmetric optomechanics before and after the RWA.